-- Put almonds, oats (if you are using very soft oats as I am, it's important that you put almonds in the food processor first), 1 tsp of cinnamon, 1/4 tsp of vanilla, the other half of medjool date paste and melted coconut oil into the food processor.
-Blend together and press the mixture down with a stick.
+- Put almonds, oats (it's important that you put almonds in the blender first, since oats are softer than almonds), 1 tsp of cinnamon, 1/4 tsp of vanilla, the other half of medjool date paste and melted coconut oil into the blender.
+Mix together and press the mixture down with a stick.
 Leave some almond chunks in there for a crunchier crumble.

 - Transfer the crumble onto the top of the apples and arrange it equally.